 Each area requires a different level of commitment, so please get in touch if you think you can help.

 Our volunteers welcome visitors to the Inpatient Unit and work with the kitchen team to support patients.
-Committing to a minimum of one shift each month, this role is ideal for those who have little time but still want to give, anyone wanting to go into a healthcare or medical environment, people who work full time or part time, or anyone hoping to support patients - volunteers must be over 16 years of age.
+Committing to one shift each month, this role is ideal for those who have little time but still want to give, anyone wanting to go into a healthcare or medical environment, people who work full time or part time, or anyone hoping to support patients - volunteers must be over 16 years of age.
 Shifts run every day of the year from 8.30-10.30,10-2, 12-2.30, 2-6 and 6-8.
 A DBS is required for this role.

 Our shop volunteers work on a rota basis to fit in with their other commitments; this is usually one morning or afternoon a week, but we can offer some flexibility.
 Amongst other things, volunteers are needed to help sort and clean donations, champion our Gift Aid fundraising, keep the shop tidy, work on the till and provide excellent customer service.

 If you would like to know more about what is involved, why not pop in to your local shop and have a chat with the Manager or a current volunteer; you can also find out when they have vacancies and pick up an application form.

 The locations of our retail units/shops can be found here.

 For more information on any of the above opportunities, please contact Voluntary Services or click below to apply online.
 If you are in year 11 or below, please complete our young person application form.